unitaryfund/mitiq/docs/source/guide/cdr.md

 cdr-5-theory.md
 ```

-A simple tutorial on CDR can be found in the code blocks in the [Problem setup](cdr-1-intro.md) section of the first section of the user guide.
+A simple tutorial using CDR can be found on the {doc}`cdr-1-intro` page.